 - how long the person has been waiting for a transplant

 - whether the organ can be made available to the person in time.

-Can you register your decision to be a donor?
+Can I register your decision to be a donor?

 People 16 years of age or older can register their donation decision on the Australian Organ Donor Register.

 The Australian Organ Donor Register (the Donor Register) is the only national register for people to record their decision about becoming an organ and tissue donor for transplantation after death.